Rural Press Club of Victoria

 Treasurer

-Nicole is the emergency communications manager at the Department of Jobs, Precincts and Regions.
+Nicole is the emergency communications manager at the Department of Department of Energy, Environment and Climate Action.

 Her career started in regional journalism at the Ballarat Courier in 2012.
 She then did a stint in NGOs before making the move to government in 2017.

-She joined the RPCV’s committee in 2018, and has served as secretary since 2019.
+She joined the RPCV’s committee in 2018, and has also served as secretary for the club.

 Alannah Halloran